 - Promote an ethos of safety and respect for others and their property at all times. - Encourage the pupils to become independent learners and to manage their own equipment. - Present learning opportunities which reflect the needs of all the pupils. - Seek to manage both resources and staffing to the optimum to promote learning.
-Review cohort action plans, provision maps, class provision etc. at regular intervals. - Be alert to opportunities for learning outside the planned curriculum, which benefit both social and intellectual learning.
+Review cohort action plans, provision maps, class provision, support plans etc. at regular intervals. - Be alert to opportunities for learning outside the planned curriculum, which benefit both social and intellectual learning and support curriculum drivers.